-27 Giving birth was significantly associated with greater FK (in the general group), whereas in the “triers” group (i.e., people trying to conceive for a minimum 6 months) being a father was associated with less FK.
+27 Giving birth was significantly associated with greater FA (in the general group), whereas in the “triers” group (i.e., people trying to conceive for a minimum 6 months) being a father was associated with less FA.

-28 Being a father was significantly associated with less knowledge regarding male fertility decline.
+28 Being a father was significantly associated with less awareness regarding male fertility decline.

-29 Participants who desired to have children had significantly greater FK regarding chances of becoming pregnant spontaneously, but they presented similar knowledge regarding the chances of becoming pregnant via IVF.
+29 Participants who desired to have children had significantly greater FA regarding chances of becoming pregnant spontaneously, but they presented similar awareness regarding the chances of becoming pregnant via IVF.

-30 Never had been pregnant vs ever pregnant was not significantly associated with FK levels in six of eight items.
+30 Never had been pregnant vs ever pregnant was not significantly associated with FA levels in six of eight items.